Beer Hall Putsch: Trial and prison

-Two days after the putsch, Hitler was arrested and he, Ludendorff, Hermann Kreibel, Wilhelm Frick, Ernst Pöhner, Ernst Röhm, Friedrick Weber, Wilhelm Bruckner and Robert Wagner were charged with high treason in the special People's Court along with Heinz Pernet being charged as an accessory.
+Two days after the putsch, Hitler was arrested and he, Ludendorff, Hermann Kriebel, Wilhelm Frick, Ernst Pöhner, Ernst Röhm, Friedrick Weber, Wilhelm Bruckner and Robert Wagner were charged with high treason in the special People's Court along with Heinz Pernet being charged as an accessory.
 Some of his fellow conspirators, including Rudolf Hess, were also arrested, while others, including Hermann Göring and Ernst Hanfstaengl, escaped to Austria.
 The Nazi Party's headquarters was raided, and its newspaper, the Völkischer Beobachter (The People's Observer), was banned.
 In January 1924, the Emminger Reform, an emergency decree, abolished the jury as trier of fact and replaced it with a mixed system of judges and lay judges in Germany's judiciary.

 This was not the first time Hitler had been in trouble with the law.
-In an incident in September 1921, he and some men of the SA had disrupted a meeting of the Bayernbund ('Bavaria Union') which Otto Ballerstedt, a Bavarian federalist, was to have addressed, and the Nazi troublemakers were arrested as a result.
+In an incident in September 1921, he and some men of the SA had disrupted a meeting of the Bayernbund ("Bavaria Union") which Otto Ballerstedt, a Bavarian federalist, was to have addressed, and the Nazi troublemakers were arrested as a result.
 Hitler ended up serving just over a month of a three-month jail sentence.
 Judge Georg Neithardt was the presiding judge at both of Hitler's trials.

 Hitler's trial began on 26 February 1924 and lasted until 1 April 1924.
-Lossow acted as chief witness for the prosecution and Karl Kohl as defense lawyer.
+Lossow acted as chief witness for the prosecution and Karl Kohl as defence lawyer.
 Hitler began with a nearly 4 hour long opening speech which began with him telling his life story before he shifted to discussing his political vision with a large focus on criticism of racial minorities, communism, the Weimar Republic and the Bavarian leaders who turned on him.
-He claimed the putsch had been solely his responsibility, inspiring the title Führer or 'leader'.
+He claimed the putsch had been solely his responsibility, inspiring the title Führer or "leader".
 After this, Hitler would moderate his tone for the trial, dropping his usual anti-Semitism.
 The lay judges were fanatically pro-Nazi and had to be dissuaded by the presiding Judge, Georg Neithardt, from acquitting Hitler outright.
 The other nine defendants would follow with their own opening statements with little interruption from Neithardt.
-Ernst Rohm testified "I still cannot comprehend that I should have to defend myself for a deed that seemed so natural to me".
+Ernst Röhm testified: "I still cannot comprehend that I should have to defend myself for a deed that seemed so natural to me".